TeamLinux01/bin/README/create-ssh-key-for-service.md

     sudo systemctl enable sshd.service && sudo systemctl start sshd.service
     ```

-1. Unblock port 22 `ssh` in your firewall on the server to be able to now access the device using the public key.
+1. Unblock port 22 (TCP) `ssh` in your firewall on the server to be able to now access the device using the public key.

 ## Backup Files